David-Bugaboo/Twentyheim/Treasures.md

 If a wizard has a Book of the Pentangle in his vault, whenever he uses a
 scroll containing a Lost Magic spell, treat the Casting Roll of the spell as
 13 instead of the normal 12\.
 Additionally, every time the wizard sells a
-Lost Magic scroll he receives an extra 10gc.
+Lost Magic scroll he receives an extra 10 coroas.
 BRACERS OF TRUE FLIGHT
 These enchanted bracers can only be worn by a javelineer, and grant \+1
 Fight, \+1 Shoot, and \+1 Move.